Test in production without watermarks.

 Now, the IronBarcode library is installed in your project, and you can start using its features for barcode generation and reading.

-I will generate barcode images, and store them in the database using ADO.NET.
-The following code will demonstrate the example of generating a barcode in C#.
+We'll generate barcode images and store them in the database using ADO.NET.
+The following code demonstrates the example of generating a barcode in C#.

 {